gatling/frontline-doc/content/reference/current/installation/kubernetes/index.md

 {{< include-code "kubernetes-cassandra.yml" yaml >}}

-## Setup FrontLine
+## Setup Gatling Enterprise

 ### Setup RBAC (optional)

-If your cluster has RBAC enabled, this manifest configures the necessary permissions for FrontLine:
+If your cluster has RBAC enabled, this manifest configures the necessary permissions for Gatling Enterprise:

 {{< include-code "kubernetes-frontline.yml" yaml >}}

 ### Setup Docker Hub credentials as a secret (Optional)

-If you're not mirroring FrontLine's image in your private registry, you'll need to setup your Docker credentials as a secret to pull FrontLine's image:
+If you're not mirroring Gatling Enterprise's image in your private registry, you'll need to setup your Docker credentials as a secret to pull Gatling Enterprise's image:

 ```console
 kubectl create secret docker-registry docker-hub-credentials \